 On June 12, 1942, Anne Frank, a young Jewish girl living in Amsterdam, receives a diary for her 13th birthday.
-A month later, she and her family went into hiding from the Nazis in rooms behind her father’s office.
+A month later, she and her family went into hiding from the Nazis.

 For two years, the Franks and four other families hid, fed and cared for by Gentile friends.
 The families were discovered by the Gestapo, which had been tipped off, in 1944.
 The Franks were taken to Auschwitz, where Anne’s mother died.
 Friends in Amsterdam searched the rooms and found Anne’s diary hidden away.

 Anne and her sister were transferred to another camp, Bergen-Belsen, where Anne died a month before the war ended.

 Anne’s father survived Auschwitz and published Anne’s diary in 1947 as The Diary of a Young Girl.
 The book has been translated into more than 60 languages.